 - This detergent does not suds up too much so is safe to use with high efficiency washers.

 Bleach alternative –Use 1/2 c of white vinegar in place of toxic bleach to whiten your laundry and kill germs.

 Soften laundry- by adding 1/3 c of white vinegar in place of fabric softener.

 Static Remover- I use Wool Dryer Balls that I spray with white vinegar.
 The balls worked great eliminating static on their own for awhile, but when I found that they weren’t working as well in the dry winter months I sprayed them with white vinegar and that really did the trick.

 Ants- Mix 1 tsp of honey with 1 tsp of borax.
 Place a dollop where you have spotted the ants and allow them to take this back to their nest.
 It will take care of them within a short period of time.

 - 16 ounce spray bottle

 - 14 oz Witch Hazel or Vodka

-- 40 drops of your favorite essential oils such as Citronella, Lavender, Cinnamon, Clove, Eucalyptus, Lemongrass, or Tea Tree oil.
+- 40 drops of essential oils such as Citronella, Lavender, Cinnamon, Clove, Eucalyptus, Lemongrass, and Tea Tree oil.